Scaling limits of random graph models at criticality: Universality and the basin of attraction of the Erd\H{o}s-R\'enyi random graph: Introduction

 \subsection{Models}

-We now describe three classes of models with vertex set $[n]$ to which the universality results in this paper enable one to prove continuum scaling limits of maximal components.
-Suppressing dependence on $n$, we write $\cC_i$ for the $i$-th maximal component and $\cC_i(t)$ if this corresponds to a dynamic random graph process at time $t$.
+The vertex set for both models will be $[n]$.
+Suppressing dependence on $n$, write $\cC_i$ for the $i$-th maximal component and $\cC_i(t)$ {for the corresponding object} in a dynamic random graph process at time $t$.